Table of Contents

 Protein

-Protein from grass-fed, hormone-free, antibiotic-free and non-GMO sources are ideal.
+Protein from grass-fed, hormone-free, antibiotic-free, and non-GMO sources is ideal.

 Grains/seeds